-Investing in EHS software to improve health and safety is not only the morally and ethically right thing to do.
+Investing in EHS software to improve health and safety practises is not only the morally and ethically right thing to do.
 It is a smart move for organisations who want to keep cost at a minimum and keep profits high.
 As well, EHS software allows businesses to stay competitive, maintain compliance and a good reputation and to generate a positive ROI.

-Traditionally, environmental, health, safety and compliance management processes were handled using endless spreadsheets, paper documents and emails.
+Traditionally, EHS management were handled using endless spreadsheets, paper documents and emails.
 While some companies still use these time-consuming methods, more and more organisations are switching to EHS software.
-Simply, to standardise and simplify EHS management to maintain a health and safety conscious culture.
+Simply, to standardise and simplify health and safety management to maintain a health and safety conscious culture.

 What is EHS software?

-EHS software is a digital tool that provides organisations with a centralised platform to handle all EH&S management activities in a single system.
+EHS software is a digital tool that provides organisations with a centralised platform to handle all health and safety activities in a single system.

 By using software, companies can provide employee’s with a platform where they can all collaborate effectively, complete their EHS tasks and capture critical information in a standard way.
 All the while, they gain complete visibility into these processes from start-to-finish.

 Overall, companies use EHS software to implement best health and safety practices.
 Also, to strengthen operational and ESG risk management capabilities, ensure regulatory compliance and enhance audit processes.

 There are many EHS software systems on the market in which some may have different functionalities or capabilities.
-With that said, systems like Kianda EHSwise that provides flexible process improvement platform – lend great benefits to organisations when it comes to optimising EH&S management.
+With that said, systems like EHSwise that provides a flexible and modern EHS software – lend great benefits to organisations when it comes to optimising health and safety management.